The-Strategy-Unit/tpma-explorer/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)

-An app to explore data for Types of Potentially-Mitigable Activity (TPMAs).
+An app to explore data for Types of Potentially-Mitigatable Activity (TPMAs).

 The app is [deployed to Posit Connect](https://connect.strategyunitwm.nhs.uk/tpma-explorer/) (login and permissions required).